deanlandolt/bytewise/README.md

   // Negative numbers are stored as positive numbers, but with a lower type tag and their bits inverted assert.equal(hexEncode(-12345), '42bf37e37fffffffff');

-  // Floating point numbers are stored just like integers assert.equal(hexEncode(1.2345), '453ff3c083126e978d');
+  // All numbers, integer or floating point, are stored as IEEE 754 doubles assert.equal(hexEncode(1.2345), '453ff3c083126e978d');
   assert.equal(hexEncode(-1.2345), '42c00c3f7ced916872');

-  // Serialization preserves the sign bit by default, so 0, so is slightly differen than -0 assert.equal(hexEncode(-0), '42ffffffffffffffff');
+  // Serialization preserves the sign bit by default, so 0 is distinct from (but directly adjecent to) -0 assert.equal(hexEncode(-0), '42ffffffffffffffff');
   assert.equal(hexEncode(0), '450000000000000000');